Slymeball/Figura-Wiki/docs/panel/wardrobe.md

 ## Magenta - Figura Version
 Displays the Figura and Minecraft version the client is running.

-## Pink - Tabs
-Picks the currently open menu tab.

 ## Unpictured - Context Menu
-Allows you to open or copy the path of your avatar.
+Allows you to favorite an avatar (puts it at the top of its folder and puts a star next to its name) and open or copy the path of your avatar.
 Right click to access.